kent-map/kent/placesqz/rochester-overview.md

 <!-- Historical map layers -->
 <param ve-map-layer mapwarper mapwarper-id="44832" title="Kent Topo Survey 1860">

+" Magnificent ruin ! " said Mr. Augustus Snodgrass, with all the poetic fervour that distinguished him, when they came in sight of the fine old castle.
+"What a study for an antiquarian," were the very words which fell from Mr. Pickwick's mouth, as he applied his telescope to his eye. _Pickwick Papers_

+Rochester Castle, on the banks of the River Medway

 Rochester has had many illustrious visitors.
 Henry VIII met Ann of Cleves in the town.
 ELizabeth I stayed there.